Tiny-Earth/DemoSite/site/src/intro.md

 ![Illustration of the six facets of science: Science practices, iteration, discovery, authenticity, ownership, and relevance](assets/six-facets-of-science.svg)

-**Fig. 1.** Illustration of the six facets of science: Science practices, iteration, discovery, authenticity, ownership, and relevance

 The six facets of science include:

 1. Science practices: Ask questions, generate hypotheses, carry out investigations, analyze and communicate data
 2. Iteration: Identify and resolve problems in multiple cycles; replicate experiments
 3. Discovery: Engage in research tasks that have unknown outcomes
 4. Authenticity: Engage in innovation and collaboration to address original research questions, and do authentic scientific tasks
 5. Ownership: Develop a sense of responsibility for and personal connection to the research
 6. Relevance: Apply the outcomes and applications of scientific discoveries to real world-contexts, or ask questions with scientific relevance.

 !!! tip ""

-    #### Activity: Embodying the Facets of Science
+    #### Embodying the Facets of Science

     Compare the following two course schedules with the facets of science in mind.